raspberrypilearning/catch-the-dots/en/step_2.md

-## Creating a controller
+## Create a controller

-Let's start by creating a controller, that will be used to collect dots.
+Start by creating a controller that the player will use to collect dots.

 --- task ---
-Open the 'Catch the Dots' starter project.
+Open the 'Catch the dots' Scratch starter project.

-**Online:** Open Scratch starter project at [rpf.io/dots-on](http://rpf.io/dots-on).
-You can click on Remix in the top right-hand corner to save a copy of the project if you have a Scratch account.
+**Online:** open the starter project at [rpf.io/dots-on](http://rpf.io/dots-on).
+If you have a Scratch account, you can click on **Remix** in the top right-hand corner to save a copy of the project.

-**Offline:** Download the starter project from [rpf.io/dots-off](http://rpf.io/dots-off) and then open it using the offline editor.
+**Offline:** download the starter project from [rpf.io/dots-off](http://rpf.io/dots-off), and then open it in the Scratch offline editor.

+If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff](http://rpf.io/scratchoff).

 --- /task ---